Fatal Familial Insomnia (FFI) is a rare sleep disorder. It's genetic, and has been diagnosed in less than 40 families worldwide.

-Fatal Familial Insomnia (FFI) is a genetic sleep disorder - but it is a rare one.
-It has been diagnosed in less than 40 families worldwide, including the Chicago music teacher, Michael Corke, who featured in the BBC documentary The Man Who Never Slept.
+Perhaps the most famous case is that of the Chicago music teacher, Michael Corke, who featured in the BBC documentary The Man Who Never Slept.

 The main symptom of FFI is the inability to sleep, and this causes high pulse and blood pressure, excessive sweating and a loss of coordination and motor skills.

 One of the most tragic aspects of FFI is that though the sufferer shows signs of dementia, they have a clear understanding of what is happening to them, while enduring the physical agony of total sleeplessness.

-The term prion was coined by Stanley Prusiner in the 1980s as the name for an infectious agent.
+The term prion ("pree-on") was invented by Stanley Prusiner in the 1980s as the name for an infectious agent.
 Specifically, a prion is a mis-folded protein that permanently affects the structure of the brain.

-This increasingly prevents the sufferer from losing consciousness - although their EEG readings show signs associated with REM sleep during waking hours: they are so sleep deprived, they are dreaming while awake.
+This increasingly prevents the sufferer from losing consciousness - although their EEG readings show signs associated with REM sleep during waking hours.
+They are so sleep deprived, they are dreaming while awake.

-Fortunately, a diagnostic test is now available, but there is no known cure for FFI.
+Because Fatal Familial Insomnia is genetic, there is a 50% chance of a parent passing it on to their offspring.
+A diagnostic test is now available, but there is no known cure for FFI.
 The only hope is that gene therapy will offer a solution to future generations.

-"In 1765, Venetian doctors were stumped by the death of a man who had suffered from insomnia for more than a year and spent his final months paralyzed by exhaustion.
+From Publisher's Weekly: "In 1765, Venetian doctors were stumped by the death of a man who had suffered from insomnia for more than a year and spent his final months paralyzed by exhaustion.
 Over the next two centuries, many of his descendants would develop similarly fatal symptoms, with a range of misdiagnoses, from encephalitis to alcohol withdrawal.